CUFP/cufp.org/src/site/2014/index.md

 <div class="small-12 columns" media:type="text/omd">

-**Functional Programming** has been at the forefront of a new generation of programming technologies.
-Companies employing functional programming to enable more effective, robust, and flexible software development.
+**Functional Programming** has been at the forefront of a new generation of programming technologies, and companies have been successfully utilizing functional programming to enable more flexible, robust, and effective software development.

 The annual CUFP workshop is designed to serve the growing community of commercial users of functional programming.
 Practitioners meet and